 The Department of Defense and the Air Force, in Article 29 of the Organic Law of the Federal Public Administration, section "XIX.- Provide the auxiliary services required by the Army and the Air Force, as well as the civil services assigned to said forces by the Federal Executive" which is carried out through the "Plan for Assistance to the Civilian Population in Cases of Disaster, also known as the DN-III-E Plan, and is a military operation for the Mexican Army and Air Force to carry out activities to assist the civilian population affected by any type of disaster.
-Also, in accordance with the provisions of article 1/o. of the Organic Law of the Mexican Army and Air Force and articles 21/o. and 73/o. of the General Law of Civil Protection; Likewise, as a member of the National Civil Protection System (SINAPROC), through the Regions, Zones, Military Units and other agencies, they cooperate with the three levels of government (Federal, State and Municipal), developing activities aimed at supporting the civilian population in cases of emergencies and disasters.
-The Secretariat of National Defense, in accordance with the provisions of article 1 of the Organic Law of the Mexican Army and Air Force and articles 21 and 73 of the General Law of Civil Protection; Likewise, as a member of the National Civil Protection System (SINAPROC), through the Regions, Zones, Military Units and other agencies, they cooperate with the three levels of government (Federal, State and Municipal), developing activities aimed at supporting the civilian population in cases of emergencies and disasters.
+Also, in accordance with the provisions of article 1/o. of the Organic Law of the Mexican Army and Air Force and articles 21/o. and 73/o. of the General Law of Civil Protection; Likewise, as a member of the National Civil Protection System (SINAPROC), through the Regions, Zones, Military Units and other agencies, in accordance with the provisions of article 1 of the Organic Law of National Defense, in accordance with the provisions of article 1 of the Organic Law of the National Civil Protection System (SINAPROC), Likewise, as a member of the National Civil Protection System of Civil Protection; Likewise, and Air Force and articles 21 and 73 of the General Law of Civil Protection; Likewise, and Air Force and articles 21 and 73 of the General Law of Civil Protection; Likewise, as a member of the National Civil Protection System (SINAPROC), through the Regions, Zones, they cooperate with the three levels of government (Federal, State and Municipal), developing activities aimed at supporting the civilian population in cases, as a member of the National Civil Protection System (SINAPROC), through the Regions, Zones, Military Units and other agencies, they cooperate with the three levels of government (Federal, State and Municipal), developing activities aimed at supporting the civilian population in cases of emergencies and disasters.